Spedge/hangar/docs/index.rst

 Welcome to Hangar!

-Hangar is an open-source, distributed, container-based artifact management system.
+Hangar is an open-source, distributed, container-based artefact management system.

 .. toctree::
   :maxdepth: 2